winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 82\.
 She replied, “Gentlemen, I’ve invited the Buddha for a meal tomorrow, and now I’m going home to prepare it, so I was going fast.
 There wasn’t enough room to avoid you.”
 {: #p82}

 83\.
 The Licchavis said to her, “Perhaps you could set aside your invitation and let us go first?
-We’ll give you a 100,000 gold!”
+We’ll give you a 100,000 ounces of gold!”
 {: #p83}

 84\.
 She quickly replied, “My invitation has already been settled; I can’t give it to you.”
 {: #p84}

 85\.
-The Licchavis again said to her, “We’ll give you 16 times 100,000 gold.
+The Licchavis again said to her, “We’ll give you sixteen times 100,000 ounces of gold.
 Surely, it can be arranged for us to go first?”
 {: #p85}

 86\.
 She still didn’t agree.
 “My invitation has already been settled.
 I can’t do that!”